boringgeek/boringgeek.github.io/_posts/2015-05-11-create-an-ebextensions-folder-on-windows.md

 date: '2015-05-11 19:29:03'
 tags: [Tips, Elastic Beanstalk, Development]
 cover: http://assets.boringgeek.com/imacSceneryReduced.jpg
 description: "Hidden folder that start with a period are common on Linux, but not on Windows.
-Here's how to create an .ebextensions folder for use with Elastic Beanstalk"
+Here&#x27;s how to create an .ebextensions folder for use with Elastic Beanstalk"
 comments: true
 ---